 Step 1: Open the spreadsheet containing the row or column that you wish to hide.

-Step 3: Right-click the selected row number or column letter, then click the Hide option.
+Step 3: Right-click the selected row number or column letter, or the selected rows or selected columns, then click the Hide option.

-Rows or columns can be hidden in a different manner as well.
+Rows or columns can be hidden in a different manner as well, which we will discuss in the section below.

 Alternate Method to Hide Rows or Columns in Excel 2013